Problems with Your Foundation or Concrete at Your Home?

 While you can’t control the laws of science, or the weather elements where you live, having your home sitting on a lot that has improper drainage or poor grading, or your house doesn’t have working rain gutters can be big factors in whether or not you get into a bad situation.

 The makeup of the soil your house was built on can be a major factor as well.
 Some types of soil will swell more than others when exposed to water.
-Fortunately for us in Western Washington State, the soil here isn’t as absorbent as it is in other states.
+Fortunately for you in Western Washington State, the soil here isn’t as absorbent as it is in other states.

 Another possible cause of problems can be having a large tree too close to your house.
 A large tree can cause problems when its roots expand underneath the house and puts pressure on water and sewer pipes and the slab your structure sits on.